probabilityspace01/Probability-Space/content/talk/Webinar1_ArnabISI/index.md

   icon_pack: fab
   name: Facebook
   url: https://github.com/apreshill/bakeoff
-#location: Kolkata, India
+location: Youtube
 show_post_time: false
 subtitle: A talk by Dr. Arnab Chakraborty, ISI Kolkata.
 title: The Banach-Tarski Paradox
 ---

-This is our first webinar, where Dr. Arnab Chakraborty of Indian Statistical Institute, Kolkata will be speaking on *The Banach Tarski Paradox*.
+This is our first webinar, where Dr. Arnab Chakraborty of Indian Statistical Institute, Kolkata will be speaking on '*The Banach Tarski Paradox*'.

 Have we ever wondered, why the axiom of "**Countable Additivity**" is so crucial while defining Probability Measure (or while extending any finite measure)?

 In our opening webinar, we will hear about the usung significance of Countable Additivity through one of the most perplexing paradoxes.

 ### Abstract